koin4dapp/koin4kontrak/README.md

 ```

 <h1>Possibility of Rollback Attack</h1>
 In our DApp process, we have to make sure avoiding Rollback Attack.
-In rollback attack technique, the attacker can make a smart contract to compare balance before and after action to our smart contract, then issue a rollback if ending balance < begining balance.
+In the rollback attack technique, the attacker can make a smart contract that issue several inline synchronous execution actions, then compare  the balance before and after execution of our smart contract, and issue a rollback if the ending balance < the begining balance.
 The code snipped is:

 ```
 void token::checkbalance(asset bbalance)